IS CBD OIL LEGAL?

 It also provides farmers who cultivate hemp the water rights and other grants, marketing, research and insurance that would be expected of other growers of other crops.

 While hemp-derived CBD sourced from marijuana plants still remains subject to individual state laws, when sourced from hemp products, CBD can be purchased and consumed in all 50 states as long as it is grown in accordance with the Act.
+This means that CBD’s legal status on a federal level is quite clear, however, on a state level there’s some variation.

 Some additional positive news happened in June 2018, the Food and Drug Administration approved the first CBD-derived drug — Epidiolex, which contains purified CBD — to treat certain childhood seizure syndromes.
 Very promising findings and many are interested in long term effects.
+It’s likely that CBD will be used to treat other medical conditions in the near future.

 CBD DRUG TEST?